Welcome to the Cultivating Business Growth Podcast.

 - 15:00 – Why this is crucial and what it could ultimately mean for you to accomplish these goals

 We have created a free, pdf worksheet that we used for ourselves and what we work through with our clients.
-This walks you through specific questions you should be asking yourself to establish your vision and long-term goals.
+This walks you through specific questions you should be asking yourself to establish your vision and long-term business goals.

 DOWNLOAD THE FREE WORKBOOK: Defining Your Vision